cerebralio/backquote/README.md

 ```

 ### Wrap
-Reusing macros is important for maintainability, some parts of your pages will be the same across one or more sites.
-Sometimes though, the part that you want to reuse is not a snippet of code within the page but rather the layout of the page or part of the page.
-Reusing layout is tricky because then you have the specifics _within_ the general, not the other way around.
-While you can use the with tag for such usecases (see below), the wrap tag is a strictly low level functional approach whereas the with tag is more object oriented.
+Reusing macros is important for maintainability, for example some parts of your pages will be
+the same across one or more sites.
+Sometimes though, the part that you want to reuse is not a
+snippet of code within the page but rather the layout of the page or part of the page.
+Reusing
+layout is tricky because then you have the specifics _within_ the general, not the other way
+around.
+While you can use the `with` tag for such usecases (see below), the wrap tag is a strictly
+low level functional approach whereas the with tag is more object oriented (another way to describe
+it is that `wrap` is used as a _library_ whereas `with` creates a _framework_).

-The wrap tag builds on the macro support by giving you some syntactic sugar that allows you to write macros that take the internal content of the layout as a parameter (always the first parameter) and structure it in the template in a natural way.
-This is easier to show than to describe, so here is a short example of a reuseable head-tag macro:
+The `wrap` tag builds on the macro support by giving you some syntactic sugar that allows you to
+write macros that take the internal content of the `wrap` block as the first parameter,
+and structure it in the template in a natural way.
+This is easier to show than to describe, so
+here is a short example of a reuseable head-tag macro:

 ```html
 {% macro head(title,level) %}